MiSalocin/Notion_media_update/README.md

 can have thousands of versions.

 Because of this, books like Percy Jackson and The lightning thief return A LOT of results, with the first release not even showing depending on how it was searched.
-Some of the results are were:
+Some results were:
 - The Lightning Thief
 - Percy Jackson and the Olympians: The Lightning Thief
 - Percy Jackson and the Olympians: The Lightning Thief (Book 1)